PostHog/posthog.com/contents/blog/the-posthog-array-1-26-0.md

 Also, Neil fixed a bug that sent requests to a wrong endpoint (with no impact on tracking).
 You can read about how Neil solved this issue on his [blog](https://neilkakkar.com/debugging-open-source.html).

-### New plugins for Redshift, PostgreSQL, Salesforce, and PagerDuty
+### New apps for Redshift, PostgreSQL, Salesforce, and PagerDuty

 We've just released 4 new integrations with major platforms to enhance your PostHog experience.

-Export data to Redshift, Postgres, and Salesforce, and leverage the PagerDuty plugin to get alerts when metrics in PostHog cross thresholds you specify.
+Export data to Redshift, Postgres, and Salesforce, and leverage the PagerDuty app to get alerts when metrics in PostHog cross thresholds you specify.

 ### New querying experience